Call Today! Free Immediate Response (818) 781-1570

 Los Angeles County prosecutors aggressively pursue a conviction and harsh punishments for individuals convicted of this crime.

-However, to obtain a conviction, the prosecutor has to prove the defendant willfully made physical contact in an offensive manner to a peace officer who was engaged in the performance of their duties.
+However, to obtain a conviction, the prosecutor has to prove the defendant willfully made physical contact offensively to a peace officer who was engaged in the performance of their duties.

 If you have been accused of committing battery on a peace officer, you need to immediately contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.